CCDirectLink/CCUpdaterOC/README.md

-# CCUpdaterUI
+# CCUpdaterOC

 ## Summary

-Unofficial mod installer / updater / manager UI for CrossCode.

-Not affilated with, not related to, etc. regarding Radical Fish Games.
+A simple 1-Click installer for CrossCode

 ## Dependencies